 Finally, you need to build customer support dashboard to track and display metrics.
 There are 3 steps to build a customer support dashboard.

 First, you need to connect your data source to your dashboard software.
 For example, Ubiq allows you to connect to your data source, with just a couple of clicks.
+In case you need to connect with two or more data sources, you first consolidate data from these sources in centralized storage and then integrate it with your dashboard software.

 Next, create customer support metrics & KPIs that you want to track in your dashboards.
 For example, our drag & drop interface makes it easy to calculate KPI metrics and visualize them using charts, graphs & tables.
 Here’s an example of how to create charts & graphs without any coding.